-When our friends over at Royal Canin needed a space to film some Instagram stories, we had to get crafty since our studio space was under construction.
+When a client of ours needed a space to film some Instagram stories, we had to get crafty since our studio space was under construction.
 We created an in-house studio set up in a smaller space while making sure the videos looked professional.
 The secret?
 An Amazon studio kit.
 Here’s a quick overview of what we did and how you can set up your own mini studio.

 - Start with a backdrop kit that includes a support system and 3-4 clamps to hold your backdrop.